 Curbed: lookbooK

-Lookbook is a street style photo essay article series that has been running in the pages of New York since 2004, it has now found a home on Curbed.
+Lookbook is a street style photo essay article series that has been running in the pages of New York since 2004, it has now found a permanent home on Curbed.
+We later developed a new story telling device for photo essays called the image sequence.
+It is an immersive slide show with cross fades on fully responsive imagery with animated captions which animate as you scroll through the story.
+This was developed in conjunction with the next page.

 Curbed: visual feature lede

 A new lede design for articles was developed to better serve the photo essays and visual story telling that interior design journalism relies on.
-This fully responsive feature lede has a complimentary component which is an immersive sequence of images that cross fade, creating an almost filmic experience.
-This story type compliments another image gallery template (see article system section) which is a higher volume image browsing/scanning experience, for less "special" photographs, with a vertical scroll based UX.
+This fully responsive feature lede has a complimentary component which is an immersive sequence of images that cross fade, creating an almost film like experience.
+This story type compliments another image gallery template (see article system section) which is a high volume image browsing/scanning experience, for less "special" photo essays, with a vertical scroll based UX.

 Curbed: social media and color

 We decided that more than one accent color for the site was appropriate for Curbed.
-We were focused on integrating themes around diversity and difference within urban populations, as well as playing on the idea of the traffic light system.
-We also looked at colors commonly found in city environments.
-Neon, reflective signage, traffic cones, construction zones, synthetic hues.
-Also seen here are some simple templates for social media treatments.
+We were focused on integrating themes around the diversity found in urban populations, as well as playing on the idea of the traffic light system.
+We also looked at synthetic colors commonly found in man-made environments.
+Neon, reflective signage, traffic cones, construction zones, cross walks, road markings come to mind.
+Also seen here are some simple templates for social posts.

 Curbed: editorial ART DIRECTION